-In addition to confirming the value and effectiveness of using the agile methodology in the DS department, as previously proposed by Sjödin et al. (2020), the study's findings also help close the research gap in the field of DS.
-Additionally, the findings provide insight into the application of APM in the MS department, an area that received little focus in earlier studies by Speta (2011) and Kumbakara (2008).
+In addition to confirming the value and effectiveness of using "agile methodology" in department of IT operations, as previously proposed by Sjödin et al. (2020), the study's findings also help close the research gap in the field of IT Operations.
+Additionally, the findings provide insight into the application of APM in the IT Services department, an area that received little focus in earlier studies by Speta (2011) and Kumbakara (2008).

-Participants in the poll were questioned about the possibility of agile project management success in the MS department.
-29.1% of the respondents said they strongly agreed with the statement, while 37.3% said they agreed.
+Participants in the poll were questioned about the possibility of agile project management success in IT Services department.
+29.1% of the respondents said they highly agreed with the statement, while 37.3% said they only agreed.
 In comparison, 4.5% of respondents disagreed, 28.2% did not respond, and 0.9% strongly disagreed.
 We note that 66.4% of respondents were in agreement when we add the percentages of those who agreed and strongly agreed.
 In comparison to the proportion of respondents who disagreed with the proposal, this proportion is statistically significant.